-Up to this point, all Commission action is confidential and remains so until a notice of formal proceedings is filed.
-One exception exists if the Commission gives written notice to the judge, prior to the judge's acceptance of a cease and desist order, that the order will be made public.
+The Commission conducts investigations into complaints, often contacting the judge involved as well as witnesses.
+All complaints and investigations are, however, private and confidential unless public disclosure is permitted by the rules relating to judicial conduct or by order of the Supreme Court.
+See Rule 607(a).
+One exception to the confidentiality rule exists if the Commission gives written notice to the judge, prior to the judge's acceptance of a cease and desist order, that the order will be made public.
 Rule 611(a).